Ratstail91/Toy/c-api/toy_memory_h.md

 This macro calculates, in place, what size of memory should be allocated based on the previous size.
 It grows faster than `TOY_GROW_CAPACITY`.

-### TOY_ALLOCATE(type, count)

-This macro wraps `Toy_reallocate`, which itself calls the allocator function. `type` is the type that will be allocated, and `count` is the number which will be needed (usually calculated with `TOY_GROW_CAPACITY`).

-This returns a pointer of `type`.

 ### TOY_FREE(type, pointer)

-This macro wraps `Toy_reallocate`, which itself calls the allocator function. `type` is the type that will be freed, and `pointer` is to what is being freed.
+This macro wraps `Toy_reallocate()`, which itself calls the allocator function. `type` is the type that will be freed, and `pointer` is to what is being freed.
 This should only be used when a single element has been allocated, as opposed to an array.

 ### TOY_FREE_ARRAY(type, pointer, oldCount)

-This macro wraps `Toy_reallocate`, which itself calls the allocator function. `type` is the type that will be freed, `pointer` is a reference to what is being freed, and `oldCount` is the size of the array being freed.
+This macro wraps `Toy_reallocate()`, which itself calls the allocator function. `type` is the type that will be freed, `pointer` is a reference to what is being freed, and `oldCount` is the size of the array being freed.
 This should only be used when an array has been allocated, as opposed to a single element.

 ### TOY_GROW_ARRAY(type, pointer, oldCount, count)

-This macro wraps `Toy_reallocate`, which itself calls the allocator function. `type` is the type that is being operated on, `pointer` is what is being resized, `oldCount` is the previous size of the array and `count` is the new size of the array (usually calculated with `TOY_GROW_CAPACITY`).
+This macro wraps `Toy_reallocate()`, which itself calls the allocator function. `type` is the type that is being operated on, `pointer` is what is being resized, `oldCount` is the previous size of the array and `count` is the new size of the array (usually calculated with `TOY_GROW_CAPACITY`).

 This returns a pointer of `type`.

 ### TOY_SHRINK_ARRAY(type, pointer, oldCount, count)

-This macro wraps `Toy_reallocate`, which itself calls the allocator function. `type` is the type that is being operated on, `pointer` is what is being resized, `oldCount` is the previous size of the array and `count` is the new size of the array.
+This macro wraps `Toy_reallocate()`, which itself calls the allocator function. `type` is the type that is being operated on, `pointer` is what is being resized, `oldCount` is the previous size of the array and `count` is the new size of the array.

 This returns a pointer of `type`.